Framebuffers/Framebuffers.github.io/content/posts/20240916-premonition/index.md

 Playing to my strengths.
 And the fact I cannot learn a new language in less than a week.
 I am not a good programmer, but I am a _diabolical_ programmer.

-I'm gonna reveal a very simple, yet _cringe-worthy and horrifyingly clever_ tricks I pulled.
+I'm going to reveal a very simple, yet _cringe-worthy and horrifyingly clever_ tricks I pulled.

 ### Extensions are your best friend